sudara/melatonin_parameters/README.md

 2. `stringFromTimeValue` and `timeValueFromString` helpers for parameters that behave in a user-friendly way.
 3. Tests for the above written in [Catch2](https://github.com/catchorg/Catch2).

-These are the parameter behaviors I want by defaulte.
-Something like this could also make sense in JUCE proper.
+These are the parameter behaviors I want by default.
+Having something like this in JUCE proper probably makes sense.

 ## How to use